About the Book

 Giveaway

-To celebrate her tour, Chautona is giving away the grand prize package of a paperback of the book, a stuffed “Pepie” and a few other bookish goodies!!
+To celebrate her tour, Lacy is giving away the grand prize of a $50 Amazon gift card and a paperback copy of the book!!

 Be sure to comment on the blog stops for nine extra entries into the giveaway!
 Click the link below to enter.